tsaad-dev/te/drafts/te-topo-profile/draft-ietf-teas-te-topology-profiles.md

           +--rw name?                     string
           +--ro oper-status?              te-types:te-oper-status
 ~~~~
-{: #admin-oper-state-tree title="Generic Topology with admin and operational state"}
+{:#admin-oper-state-tree title="Generic Topology with admin and operational state"}

 The TE topology data model profile shown in {{admin-oper-state-tree}} is applicable to
 any technology (TE or non-TE) that requires management of the
 administrative and operational state and administrative names for
 nodes, termination points and links.

-{: #overlay-underlay}

-## Overlay and Underlay non-TE Topologies
+## Overlay and Underlay non-TE Topologies {#overlay-underlay}

    The TE Topology model supports the management of overlay/underlay
    relationship for nodes and links, as described in section 5.8 of